Compliance with standards provided by international organizations on publishing ethics and recommendations.

 Despite careful peer reviewing and article production, situations might occur where errata should be published or articles retracted.
 4open’s Editors-in-Chief, together with the publisher, therefore follow the flowcharts established by COPE.
 Due to changing guidelines or policies, these are not explained here but are accessible on COPE’s website here.
 4open then applies at any time the most recent policies.

 7. Article categories to contribute include

 - Research Article

 - Brief Report

 - Case Report

 - Video Article

 - Doctorate / Inaugural & PhD. / Habilitation

-As soon as the journal has obtained indexation, in order to facilitate self-archiving, 4open deposits open access articles in PubMed Central and Europe PubMed Central on publication as well as equivalent depositories in chemistry, physics, mathematics.
+As soon as 4open has obtained indexation by the appropriate services in order to facilitate self-archiving, the journal deposits open access depositories in life sciences/medicine, chemistry, physics and mathematics depending on the relevant field of each article.
 Authors are also permitted to post the final, published PDF and / or press release of their accepted submission on a website, institutional repository or other free public server, immediately upon publication.

 For more information on the strict ethical standards 4open adheres to, along with a list of suggested repositories, please visit the Instructions for authors page.